-Maybe they are a cosmetologist, a dentist, or stay-at-home mom.
+Maybe they are a cosmetologist, a dentist, or a stay-at-home mom.
 Training is just not in their “wheelhouse”.

-Although, may be educated in the content, they are not educated in adult learning.
+Although they may be educated in the content, they are not educated in adult learning.

 For the life of them, they don’t know how to package the information in ways that mentally “arrest” or capture the audience.
 If this is you, it’s not your fault.
 You’re not trained in being a trainer, that’s all.

 I could try very hard to change the oil in my car.
 Perhaps, even, I can find a terrific YouTube video on it!

 Really, it blows my mind how many folks say they are “teachers” or “trainers” and have no research-based background to support it.
 They just make things up as they go along and figure good enough is good enough.
 That is irrational!

 Reason #2: I want to assist…

 Anyway, I can help with that.
 I don’t want people to struggle to figure out how to do something I already know how to do.

 Plus, as the Sada K song says: I want to see us all win.
 I want the workshops at women’s Christian events to be AMAZING!
 Why?
 Because I know lives can be changed.
 People can gain new skills to help them succeed in their Christian lives and that means something to me.